gentoo-mirror/SarahMiaOverlay/README.md

 	- (Part of budgie-extras) WallStreet Control (rotating wallpapers)
 	- (Part of budgie-extras) Previews Control (display applications preview while alt-tabbing)

+## Updates:

+2021/12/15) Budgie-desktop and budgie-screensaver been made stable due to not getting any reports.
+Budgie-extras will be set to stable later mid january if nothing changes.
+At the same time budgie-desktop version 10.5.2 will be removed as it has become obsolete.

 ## Notes:

 1) If anything comes up feel free to contact me by making an issue.
 I will handle it as soon as I can.